 Exam Board OCR Overview of the subject at GCSE.
-Computing is a subject where you can express your creativity and problem-solving skills.
-It is a subject that has many strands and opportunities.
-Technology is developing and changing lives all the time, and although the underpinning theory of Computer Science does not change, the areas where you will be employed will have to adapt to future requirements and you must have the skills to adapt with your organisation.
-Computer Science helps build these skills that you may need in the future.
-This makes the subject dynamic, interesting and relevant.
-If you follow a career in the computing sector you will be a lifelong learner.
-With a Computer Science qualification, you can go on to study and work in many fields from web-design to cyber security, but the subject also helps you solve problems and work through solutions in many aspects of life and study.
-In Calderdale and the surrounding area there were forty-one thousand jobs per year advertised in the computing and digital sector.
-The average salary in the Computing sector for Calderdale was £26,000.
-With experience in this area you could earn £45,000 or more.
-Skills and knowledge required to be successful at GCSE.
+Computer systems- this component will assess: • 1.1 Systems architecture • 1.2 Memory and storage • 1.3 Computer networks, connections and protocols • 1.4 Network security • 1.5 Systems software • 1.6 Ethical, legal, cultural and environmental impacts of digital technology Computational thinking, algorithms and programming- this component will assess: • 2.1 Algorithms • 2.2 Programming fundamentals • 2.3 Producing robust programs • 2.4 Boolean logic • 2.5 Programming languages and Integrated Development Environments Skills required to be successful at GCSE.
 You will not be programming or using a computer all the time in GCSE Computer Science lessons.
 You will need to have strong skills and subject knowledge in Mathematics and a solid interest in Physics and Electronics would also help.
 You will be required to create, read, amend and find errors in algorithms, which includes studying flowcharts and written pseudocode.
-You should be eager to demonstrate your: Creative thinking; Presentation skills; Communication skills; Accuracy and attention to detail.
+You should be eager to demonstrate your: Creative thinking; Presentation skills; Problem-solving skills; Communication skills; Accuracy and attention to detail.
 You must be an independent learner but also work with the teacher and group to be successful.
 Where will the course take you?
 Degree apprenticeships are gaining popularity.
 You can apply for places once you have a Computer Science A-Level.
 Some students that have studied Computer Science at NHGS have gone on to do apprenticeships with large organisations such as Cisco.
 These organisations pay a salary as well as pay for the degree course and also offer extra qualifications which can be taken alongside your degree.
 It is also possible to find placements that will offer employment after successful completion of the degree.
 Qualifications in Computer Science can lead you to work in many areas which include: Graphic Designer / Virtual Reality Games Designer / Web Content Manager / Drone Pilot / 3D Printed Clothing Designer / Video Journalist / Social Media Strategist / Big Data Architect / Cyber Security Analyst You could also use your problem solving skills to work in various research projects.